-A Doctor of Divinity is an honorary degree and has no typical doctoral program open for student enrollment that lead to a Doctor of Divinity.
+A Doctor of Divinity is an honorary degree, and there aren't any typical doctoral programs open for student enrollment that lead to a Doctor of Divinity.
 It is instead bestowed upon individuals who have devoted their lives to theological pursuits or community betterment.
 It is usually offered by theological seminaries or universities with theology departments.

 Most PhD programs in divinity take between 5-7 years to complete, are heavy on individualized research hours and require the completion of a publishable dissertation.
 Students can also earn a Doctor of Theology (ThD) to learn how to apply theological teachings to religious communities.

 The majority of universities offering doctoral programs in divinity require students to choose one topic for exclusive study, such as philosophy of religions, religious ethics, history of Christianity or history of Judaism.
 Students are expected to do research and write a dissertation that explores new or unexamined ideas.

 Aspiring doctoral students are most often required to complete a bachelor's and a master's degree program in divinity, history, religious studies or a similar field before they apply.
 Many schools also require PhD students to display reading competence in at least two languages other than English.